eludris/eludris/docs/src/content/docs/autodoc.md

 ### Item Info

-`ItemInfo` contains metadata about all kinda of items. `category` is used in the public documentation for headers, it has no real meaning otherwise.
+`ItemInfo` contains metadata about all kinds of items. `category` is used in the public documentation for headers, it has no real meaning otherwise.

 | Field    | Type          | Description                                                                          |
 | -------- | ------------- | ------------------------------------------------------------------------------------ |